 How Judas Priest Began Their March to Stardom on ‘Sin After Sin’

-For such a pivotal album in the storied career of British heavy metal gods Judas Priest, Sin After Sin sure seems to slip the minds of modern day fans and critics.
-But the group's third album built an important bridge between the first, largely unheralded portion of their career, and the second, where they came to enjoy so much global acclaim.
+For such a pivotal album in the storied career of Judas Priest, Sin After Sin sure seems to slip the minds of modern-day fans and critics.
+But the British heavy metal gods' third album built an important bridge between the first, largely unheralded portion of their career, and the second, where they came to enjoy so much global acclaim.

 After all, when Sin After Sin arrived on April 8, 1977, Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.